The Vampire Den

 Aklina’s train of thought came to a screeching halt as they opened the door to the kitchen and saw the den’s new accountant — Brooke — slumped down against one wall.
 Aklina rushed over, putting two fingers to her neck and checking for a pulse, watching for breathing.
 After pausing a moment to count, they extrapolated — pulse steady but slow, same with her breathing, almost as if…

 Almost as if she was in trance.
 Aklina straightened up, looking at the wall Brooke was slumped against, and thought about the floor plan.
 Yep, the room where they’d hypnotised Nova was right on the other side.
-Aklina slapped her hand to her face, giggling half in amusement and half in embarrassment.
-She’d caught the new accountant with splash damage from the induction.
-Whoops
+Aklina slapped their hand to their face, giggling half in amusement and half in embarrassment.
+They’d caught the new accountant with splash damage from the induction.
+Whoops.

 When they’d finally stopped laughing, Aklina glanced over to the counter, seeing Brooke’s empty mug.
 They added two more — one for Nova, one for themself — and then turned on the kettle, hearing the scrape of the sparker as they dragged the lever.
 Brooke stirred slightly, and then fell still again, and Aklina almost started laughing once more.
 They’d certainly done a good job at putting her under, even through the wall and without their eyes.